pydicom/pydicom/doc/tutorials/contributing_code.rst

 To submit the pull request (PR) for real - **please don't do this for this example!** - then on the next page you would click *"Create pull request"*.
-Creating the PR will automatically start our checks; that the tests pass and the test coverage is good, that the documentation builds OK, etc.
+Creating the PR would automatically start our checks; that the tests pass and the test coverage is good, that the documentation builds OK, etc.

-If all the checks pass and you're happy with your changes, change the PR title prefix to ``[MRG]``.
-This indicates that you consider the PR ready to be reviewed and merged into the main branch.
-You can also ask for a review or help at any point after creating the PR.
+If all the checks passed and you were happy with your changes, you'd change the PR title prefix to ``[MRG]``.
+This would indicate that you considered the PR ready to be reviewed and merged into the main branch.
+You could also ask for a review or help at any point after creating the PR.

 What happens next?
 ==================
-One or more reviewers will look at your pull-request and may make suggestions, ask for clarification or request changes.
-Once the reviewers are happy then the pull request will be approved and your changes will be merged into the ``master`` branch and become part of *pydicom*.
+One or more reviewers would look at your pull-request and may make suggestions, ask for clarification or request changes.
+Once the reviewers were happy then the pull request would be approved and your changes merged into the ``master`` branch where they would become part of *pydicom*.
 Congratulations!